+The law on nullities.
 The actual consequences may well be that the contract becomes unattractive or even loss generating.
 A thoughtful solution would address the reverse side.
-See for example the Draft Common Frame of Reference, extensively providing that (a) the nullity of a contract must be reduced to the very minimum of what is absolutely necessary to give effect to the infringed statutory principle; and (b) the effects of such nullity must be minimised, with the power granted to the court to impose a remedy that is an appropriate and proportional response to the infringement, having regard to all relevant circumstances (see DCFR Art.
+See for example the Draft Common Frame of Reference (DCFR), extensively providing that (a) the nullity of a contract must be reduced to the very minimum of what is absolutely necessary to give effect to the infringed statutory principle; and (b) the effects of such nullity must be minimised, with the power granted to the court to impose a remedy that is an appropriate and proportional response to the infringement, having regard to all relevant circumstances (see DCFR Art.
 II.7:301 ff.).

 (a) it infringes a principle recognised as fundamental in the laws of the Member States of the European Union; and